 All five sessions were designed to make it easy for you to help us all figure out how RCPs, the RCP Network, and other networks and partners can help measurably increase community well-being at scale.

 Continue your forest management education

 Attend the webinars and Gathering and earn Continued Forest Education (CFE) credits through the Society of American Foresters (SAF) certification program.
 Earn 4.5 credits for the Gathering and 1.5 credits for each of the three webinars.

 What to expect: Story Map, Interactive discussions, networking time

 To help us get on the same page before the webinars, we have developed a story map that provides details on the RCP Network Gathering Program’s six events and explains RCPs, the RCP Network, the Resilient Regions and Communities theme, and why we’re highlighting the Wildlands and Woodlands, Farmlands and Communities Vision and the UN Sustainable Development Goals.
 The story map will contain essential background information that attendees of one or more of the three, 90-min webinars on Oct.
 28, Nov.
 5, and Nov.
-13, as well as of the Gathering and the March 3, Implementation Day, will want to review.
+13, as well as of the Gathering.

 The webinars on Oct.
 28, Nov.
 5, and Nov.
 13 will provide foundational content to help frame and support discussions at the Nov 19, 2020, RCP Network Gathering.